Csislander/D3_RLReplayProject/README.txt

 Author: Thomas Crowell
 Date: April 7, 2017

-Please don't hesitate to ask for a live demo!

-The three most important files for this project are:
+The two most important files for this project are:

 RLVizServer.js, which handles server setup, and post request from client index.html, in the Public folder.
-This file contains all the code for creating the visualizations (inline javascript - d3) CSCI6404FinalReport - RLViz.pdf, which is my final report and outlines the application as a whole.
+This file contains all the code for creating the visualizations (inline javascript - d3)

 Instructions for running: